 The Federal Government’s $1.3 billion wage subsidy scheme to support small businesses with apprentices and trainees has been extended.

 The government is pumping a further $1.5 billion into the program, pushing back its end date to 31 March 2021.
-And now medium-sized businesses with fewer than 200 employees that had an apprentice in place on 1 July will now also be able to claim the scheme’s 50% wage subsidy.
+And now medium-sized businesses with fewer than 200 employees and an apprentice in place on 1 July will also be able to claim the 50% wage subsidy.

 This is definitely one to watch if you have trainees or apprentices working in your business or on your R&D.